 You can use the information from the CIE

-Aberdeen academics page to plan for your
+Aberdeen academics page or CIE Glasgow

-semester in Scotland and complete the module
+academics page to plan for your semester in

-(course) interest section of the application.
+Scotland and complete the module (course) interest section of the application.

-To find courses that have been evaluated for your institution, you will use the Transfer Credit Wizard.
-A guide to using the Wizard, with screenshots, is on the Academics page listed above.
+To find course equivalencies for your institution, you will use the Transfer Credit Wizard.
+A guide to using the Wizard, with screenshots, is on the Academics pages listed above.